Candy06544/Introduction-to-networking-concepts/README.md

     - Manages the physical equipment used for communication, like cables, connectors, and network interface cards (NICs).
    3.Specifications
     - Defines how devices physically connect, including voltage levels, timing, and data rates.
     - Example: Transmitting raw binary data over a network.

 2. **Data Link Layer**
    - Receives data packets thact contains receiver andsendr adresses
    - Responsible for physical addressing which refers to MAC addresses being assigned to data packets froming a frame
    - MAC address is a 12 digit alphanumeric number embedded in the NIC card
    - Data link layer is embedded into the NIC as a software and provide means to transport data from one computer to onother through the local meadia e.gcopper wire,optical fibres and radio signals.
    - Allows upper layers of the OSI to acces the media using techinues such as framing e.g  Example: Ethernet frames.
    -Controls how data is placed and receuved from the media using techniques such as Media Acess Control and error detection.

 3. **Network Layer**
-   - Recieves segments from the transport layer and is  responsible for the following
+   - Recieves segments from the transport layer and is  responsible for the following:
    1. Logical adressing
    - Every computer has unique IP addresses which is a unique identifier of the computer onthe internet
    - Network layer assings Senders and receiver's  IP address to a segment forming a packet .